jasonsbeer/Amiga-2000-EATX/Gallery.md

 <img src="/Images/preheat.jpg" width="750">

 After sending off for the revision 1.1 boards, I found a major issue in the schematics.
 The most likely reason I was not able to get revision 1.0 working is due to data signals that were connected to PPD signals of U300.
 Basically, D1 was shorted to PPD1, etc. This happened due to how I labeled some of the signals in the schematics.
 Lesson learned.
-You can see all the bodges around the serial and parallel port to fix this issue.
+You can see the bodges around the serial and parallel port to fix this issue.
 In addition, I found an error on the Commodore A2000 (and A3000) schematics associated with the keyboard connector.
 You can see the bodges there, as well.
 One last bodge to implement the COPCFG signal, which was not routed due to a spelling mistake in the schematics.
 You can see a tactile switch soldered on as a power switch and an LED soldered directly to the board to serve as the power light.

 <img src="/Images/rev11.jpg" width="750">